 Integrated Resource Plan

-The IRP describes the company’s projected need for additional electricity and the resources necessary to meet that need while balancing reliability, environmental responsibility, efficiency and cost.
+The IRP describes the company’s projected need for additional electricity and the resources necessary to meet that need while balancing reliability, environmental responsibility, efficiency, risk and cost.

 The IRPAC consists of members of the environmental community, major industrial customers, irrigation representatives, state legislators, public utility commission representatives and other interested parties.

 The IRPAC meets with Idaho Power regularly over a period of several months during the development of the company’s IRP.
 These meetings are public.
 The advisory council's responsibilities include: